-In addition, and as check if an error occured, the newly set name is returned.
+In addition, to check for errors, the newly set name is returned.
 Table 2.5 shows the implementation of this method.
 Other methods accessing the basic attributes of an object are very similar.

 3 Persistent Objects and Relational Databases

 3.1 Two Worlds